 University of Florida College of Pharmacy

 |Slide 2 – Disclosure Statement(s)||Disclosure Statements must be presented for all speakers using the disclosure language below:

-Jane Doe, Pharm.D has disclosed that she has no relevant financial disclosures.
-No one else in a position to control content has any financial relationships to disclose.
+Jane Doe, Pharm.D (speaker) has disclosed that she has no relevant financial disclosures.
+No other speaker, reviewer, or planning committee member in a position to control content has any financial relationships to disclose.

-John Doe, Pharm.D has disclosed that he is a former stockholder of Company X, Inc., a company which no longer exists.
+John Doe, Pharm.D (advisor) has disclosed that he is a former stockholder of Company X, Inc., a company which no longer exists.
 Dr. Doe receives financial or material support from the University of XXX for being named as a co-inventor on a pending patent for a genomic prescribing system.
-No one else in a position to control content has any financial relationships to disclose.
+All of the relevant financial relationships listed for Dr. Doe have been mitigated.
+No other speaker, reviewer, or planning committee member in a position to control content has any financial relationships to disclose.

 |Slide 3 – ACPE Official Statement and Logo||The following ACPE statement must be present along with the ACPE logo:

 “The University of Florida is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.”